 GeoEvent Server uses the Log4J Logger API for logging messages.
 Pax Logging supports Log4J with integration for the OSGi framework (GeoEvent Server uses this framework for developing and deploying its Java bundles).
 The org.ops4j.pax.logging project on GitHub implements the OSGi Logging framework.

-GeoEvent Server message logging can be configured by editing the org.ops4j.pax.logging.cfg file located (on a Windows system) beneath <ArcGIS Server installation directory>\GeoEvent\etc.
+GeoEvent Server message logging can be configured by editing the org.ops4j.pax.logging.cfg file located beneath <ArcGIS Server installation directory>\GeoEvent\etc.

 The maximum size of the karaf.log file at <ArcGIS Server installation directory>\GeoEvent\data\log, the number of rollover files kept, and the format of the logged messages are all configured within the org.ops4j.pax.logging.cfg file.

-For example, you can edit the log4j.appender.out.maxFileSize configuration file to and update the default (1MB) max file size to allow for larger log files, or change the log4j.appender.out.maxBackupIndex file to specify that more message log files be kept when the main log file's maximum size is reached and is rolled to an archive file.
-Simple settings such as these can be important if a high volume or high velocity of real-time event data is creating a large amount of log messages.
+For example, you can edit the log4j.appender.out.maxFileSize configuration file to update the default (1MB) max file size to allow for larger log files or change the log4j.appender.out.maxBackupIndex file to specify that more message log files be kept when the main log file's maximum size is reached and is rolled to an archive file.
+Simple settings such as these can be important if you have high-volume or high-velocity real-time event data that is creating a large amount of log messages.